House of Orange-Nassau: Coats of Arms

 When John William Friso became Prince of Orange, he used the arms below.
 However, he was never recognized outside of Holland and areas friendly to Holland as Prince of Orange.
 His son, William IV, recognized as Prince of Orange, seems to have used the original arms of William the Silent.
 When the princes of Orange fled the Netherlands during the Batavian Republic and the Kingdom of Holland, and when France occupied the Netherlands, they were compensated by Napoleon with the Principality of Nassau-Orange-Fulda.
 These principalities were confiscated when Napoleon invaded Germany (1806) and William VI supported his Prussian relatives.
 He succeeded his father as prince of Orange later that year, after William V's death.
 The house of Orange-Nassau also had several illegitimate lines (see below) who based their arms on the arms of Nassau-Dillenburg.

-When William VI of Orange returned to the Netherlands in 1813 and was proclaimed Sovereign Prince of the Netherlands, he quartered the former Arms of the Dutch Republic (1st and 4th quarter) with the "Châlon-Orange" arms (2nd and 3rd quarter), which had come to symbolize Orange.
+When William VI of Orange returned to the Netherlands in 1813 and was proclaimed Sovereign Prince of the Netherlands, he quartered the former Arms of the Dutch Republic (1st and 4th quarter) with the "Chalon-Orange" arms (2nd and 3rd quarter), which had come to symbolize Orange.
 As an in escutcheon he placed his ancestral arms of Nassau.
 When he became King in 1815, he combined the Dutch Republic Lion with the billets of the Nassau arms and added a royal crown to form the Coat of arms of the Netherlands.
 In 1907, Queen Wilhelmina replaced the royal crown on the lion and the shield bearers of the arms with a coronet.

 Wilhelmina further decreed that in perpetuity her descendants should be styled "princes and princesses of Orange-Nassau" and that the name of the house would be "Orange-Nassau" (in Dutch "Oranje-Nassau").
 Only those members of the members of the Dutch Royal Family that are designated to the smaller "Royal House" can use the title of prince or princess of the Netherlands.
 Since then, individual members of the House of Orange-Nassau are also given their own arms by the reigning monarch, similar to the United Kingdom.
 This is usually the royal arms, quartered with the arms of the principality of Orange, and an in escutcheon of their paternal arms.